Dog & Puppy Neutering

 This is important to help prevent unwanted pregnancies and has health and lifestyle benefits for both male and female cats, especially if you intend to let them outside.
 We strongly advise that all cats are kept indoors until they are neutered.

 Why should I neuter my cat?

 Non-neutered cats - particularly toms (male cats) - are susceptible to several conditions including; cat bite abscesses, Feline immunodeficiency virus (cat AIDS) and Feline leukaemia virus

 This is neutering male cats (toms) through removing their testicles.
 The process is usually performed at 5 - 6 months of age once they have reached sexual maturity.
 It is a short and simple procedure performed under general anaesthetic.
 This helps stop preventing unwanted pregnancies, the tendency to roam, "spraying" urine to mark their territory and the spread of disease through fighting.

 This is the process of cat neutering for females; both their uterus and ovaries are removed under general anaesthetic.
 The procedure is usually performed at 5 - 6 months of age.
 The advantage of this procedure includes preventing unwanted pregnancies; unwanted visits from male cats and pyometra which is a life-threatening infection of the uterus.

 For both cat neutering procedures, we provide pain relief during the operation, and your cat will be sent home with some as well.
 We will also send them home with detailed discharge instructions to help you continue their care at home.
 It is best to keep them indoors during the recovery period to keep a close eye on them, this is usually around 10 days.

-If you would like to book a pre-neutering appointment or have any questions, please give your local Blythwood Vets branch a call.
+If you would like to book a pre-neutering appointment or have any questions about pet neutering, please give your local Blythwood Vets branch a call.
 Our professional team will be more than happy to help.